For more information, please call 304-691-1787

 Dr. Samrina Hanif is a fellowship-trained neurologist who specializes in the diagnosis and treatment of epilepsy.
 Dr. Hanif earned her medical degree at Dow Medical University in Karachi, Pakistan, and she completed her residency at New York Medical College in Manhattan.
 Her fellowship training in epilepsy/clinical neurophysiology was completed at Vanderbilt University.
 Her special interests include refractory epilepsy and treating children with autism and epilepsy.

-Dr. Terrence Julien is a neurosurgeon who specializes in treating tumors of the brain and spine, degenerative diseases of the spine and complex spine disorders.
+Dr. Terrence Julien is a neurosurgeon who specializes in treating tumors of the brain and spine, degenerative diseases and complex disorders of the spine.
 He earned his medical degree at Howard University and completed a clinical fellowship in neurosurgery at NYU Medical Center, a post-graduate clinical fellowship in neurosurgery/neuro-oncology at the H. Lee Moffitt Cancer Center and a post-graduate research fellowship in neurosurgical oncology at Memorial Sloan-Kettering Cancer Center.

 Dr. Paul Knowles is certified by the American Board of Pediatrics and the American Board of Psychiatry and Neurology.
 He completed fellowship training in pediatric neurology at Baylor University College of Medicine in Houston, Texas, and a pediatric residency at Children’s Hospital Medical Center in Akron, Ohio.
 He earned his medical degree at Eastern Virginia Medical School in Norfolk, Virginia.
 Dr. Knowles has more than 30 years of experience in pediatric neurology.